Maldives Idylls

 Is the sustainability work at Halaveli at Soneva level?

-No. The Constance Hotels group framework applies and the on-property operational measures are documented; the framework's published-impact-report cadence does not match the Soneva audited annual impact report or the Six Senses Laamu deep community-island work.
+No. The Constance Hotels group framework applies and the on-property measures are documented, but its published-impact-report cadence does not match the Soneva audited annual impact report or the deep community-island work at Six Senses Laamu.
 The institutional continuity from the 2009 opening produces multi-year reef-monitoring data through multiple bleaching events; the work is operational standard rather than the property's marketing pillar.

 Verification